The Psoas Major

 Initial Phase — Inhibition (0-2 weeks)

 Neuromuscular inhibition techniques for the psoas: ischemic pressure on abdominal MTrPs, medical acupuncture.
 Gentle iliopsoas stretches (advanced kneeling position).
-Avoid exercises that strengthen the psoas without stretching (leg raises, sit-ups)
+Avoid exercises that strengthen the psoas without stretching it (leg raises, sit-ups)

 Postural Correction and Stretching (2-8 weeks)